Two-thousander

 The last-mentioned two are also the easternmost two-thousanders in the Alps, before their foothills descend to the Carpathians and into the Pannonian Plain.
 Analogous examples may also be found in the Western Alps, but are rarer as the peaks are generally higher.
 In the Carpathians, two-thousanders dominate large regions of highland, for example in Slovakia (including mountains in the High Tatra, Beskids and Low Tatra).

 There are no mountains in the UK that reach 2,000 metres.
-However the term is sometimes used there to refer to mountains over 2,000 feet in height.
+However the term is sometimes used there to refer to mountains over 2000 ft in height.